 How Do You Write an Action Plan?

-An action plan often appears in corrective situations.
-It appears less often in HR disciplinary situations.
-The plan essentially identifies a goal and what people, resources, and activities are necessary to achieve that goal.
+An action plan identifies a goal and the people, resources, and activities are necessary to achieve it.
 By defining each resource requirement and breaking the effort into steps, a goal appears more achievable.
-An action plan may include some of the following steps:
+An action plan should include the following steps:

 - Set SMART goals: Goals that are achievable and measurable.